nina-mir/CSC317-assignments/README.md

 Link: https://www.virtualbox.org/wiki/Download_Old_Builds_6_1
 <img src="images-setup/virtualbox-6.1.2.png" width="400">

-Install VirtualBox on your machine. click on its icon.
+First, install VirtualBox on your machine.
+Then, click on its icon.
+Click on Tools.
+Then, click on